sherzod-hakimov/sherzod-hakimov.github.io/_pages/about.md

 ## Recent Updates

+- (August 2025) Paper on [Code Synthesis by Large Code Models for Conversational Programming](https://arxiv.org/pdf/2409.11041) is accepted at a workshop, co-located with [RO-MAN](https://www.ro-man2025.org/)

 - (July 2025) Added a tool for filtering body of waters for LAVB Branbenburg [link](https://sherzod-hakimov-brandenburg-angeln-gewaesser.hf.space)

 - (July 2025) Paper [clem:todd: A Framework for the Systematic Benchmarking of LLM-Based Task-Oriented Dialogue System Realisations](https://arxiv.org/pdf/2505.05445) is accepted [SIGDIAL'25](https://2025.sigdial.org/)